ronyb/jsystem-perfecto-repo/README.md

 4. Click the "..." button at the "add.generic.tabs" line
 5. Wait for "add.generic.tabs" window to show
 6. Select "jsystem.perfecto.plugin.PerfectoTab" (if there are other tabs that you want to retain, hold the Ctrl key while selecting).
-7. Click "Set" button and finally "Save" button
+7. Click "Set" button and then "Save" button
+8. Allow JSystem to restart.
+After restart you should see the "Perfecto Mobile" tab.

 ![How to add the "Perfecto Mobile" tab to JSystem] (https://github.com/ronyb/jsystem-perfecto-plugin/blob/master/images/add_jsystem_perfecto_tab.png)